alexappleget/terrrrr-backend/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to the Terrrrr Backend Documentation
+# Welcome to the Terrrrr API Documentation

 This site contains comprehensive documentation for all backend functions, routes, middleware, and database models in the terrrrr-backend project.